tylersibley/okta-iam-architecture-lab/README.md

 ## How to Run

 1. Clone the repo
-2. Update `script.js` with:
+2. Update `script.js` with your Okta domain and Client ID
-   - Okta domain
-   - Client ID
 3. Configure your Okta app (OIDC + PKCE)
 4. Host locally or via GitHub Pages
 5. Click **Login with Okta**

+> The backend API is pre-deployed at https://okta-iam-backend.onrender.com — no server setup needed to run the demo.

 ---